Rete Ferroviaria Italiana: History

-Between the late 1980s and the early 2000s, the Italian government directed a major restructuring of Italy's railways.
-During 1992, Ferrovie dello Stato (FS) had been converted to a joint-stock company, albeit remaining wholly state-owned.
-Six years later, in order to comply with recently-issued railway legislation by the European Union, the Italian government planned the company's vertical separation between its infrastructure and services; while management of passenger service was to be handled by Trenitalia, the management of the lines themselves and general infrastructure lines was to be assigned to the newly-created infrastructure management agency RFI.
+Between the late 1980s and the early 2000s, the Italian government directed major restructurion of Italy's railways.
+During 1992, Ferrovie dello Stato (FS) had been converted to a joint-stock company, albeit remaining fully state-owned.
+Six years later, in order to comply with recently issued railway legislation by the European Union, the Italian government planned the company's vertical separation between its infrastructure and services; while management of passenger service was to be handled by Trenitalia, the management of the lines themselves and general infrastructure lines was to be assigned to the newly created infrastructure management agency RFI.
 Since its creation, RFI has been a subsidiary of FS, and thus is a 100 percent state-owned entity with limited independence.
-RFI's independence and neutrality has occasionally been publicly called into question.
+RFI's independence and neutrality have occasionally been publicly called into question.

 During the 2000s and 2010s, RFI has reported a substantial growth in revenue derived from operators for access to the Italian high-speed rail network.
 This has been due to a greater rate of utilisation having been achieved, which can be in turn partially attributed to the arrival of private operators, such as Nuovo Trasporto Viaggiatori (NTV), upon the Italian rail network.
 Between 2009 and 2014, the revenue associated with access charges rose from €903.1 million to €1,051.2 million in spite of a 15 percent price drop in these charges as a result of Ministerial Decree n.330 being issued in 10 September 2013.

 Following the 2009 Viareggio train derailment, which caused the death of 32 people, a criminal proceeding was initiated.
 As a result of the investigation, former RFI CEOs Mauro Moretti and Michele Mario Elia were convicted for their roles in causing the accident.
 The Supreme Court later annulled the sentence of the appeal judge, referring the positions of the CEOs to the Florence Court of Appeal for a new judgment.
 The Supreme Court also pronounced a definitive sentence of acquittal of RFI from the accused responsibility.